jeromelaban/jeromelaban.github.io/_posts/2020/2020-09-13-msbuild-items-and-properties-in-csharp9-sourcegenerators.md

 C# 9.0 Source Generation is [progressing quite nicely lately](https://twitter.com/jaredpar/status/1301315173244788736) (Thanks, Jared!), with the addition of the ability to interact with the MSBuild environment such as getting Properties and Items to control how the generation happens.

-In this post, I'll explain how to parse the `.resw` files of a project to generate a enum that contains all the resources.
+In this post, I'll explain how to parse `.resw` files of a project to generate an enum that contains all the resources.

 <!-- more -->